connie-zqq/MiniOne/README.md

 ## 01 What is MiniOne?

+- A Family Photo Sharing Web Application with Spring Boot and Spring MVC

 - This app just like a “private space” of the family

 - Each registered & login user can create his/her spaces to share life stories with family and friends by adding moments and posting photos.